Review and road test of the Mercedes-AMG GT Roadster

 The Mercedes-AMG GT Roadster looks to be a deeply desirable open-topped supercar if you're the kind of buyer who wants a real experience at the wheel.
-Jonathan Crouch looks at what's on offer.
+Jonathan Crouch looks at what's on offer from the revised range.

 Ten Second Review of the Mercedes-AMG GT Roadster

 The AMG GT Roadster is a classic open-top supercar that builds purposefully on the heritage of its SLS predecessor.
 It's uncompromising, intoxicating and very, very fast.
 Plus the brand has gradually broadened the range of engine options too.

 The first Mercedes was a racing car.
 Ever since, the brand has had competition in its bloodline, drawn upon throughout a rich history of motorsport-orientated coupes and convertibles.
 Cars like this one, the Mercedes-AMG GT Roadster.

 Mercedes-AMG is a brand that enthusiasts may now be used to, its primary focus being the creation of high performance versions of usually mundane Mercedes models.
 Every so often though, this Affalterbach division gets let off the leash to do its own thing and on the first occasion that happened, we got something very special - the SLS of 2009.
 The follow-up to that car was the Mercedes-AMG GT coupe model of 2015, which aimed to replicate its predecessor's level of excellence at lower prices and with much greater production volume.
 Here, in the form of this Roadster model, we've got the open-topped version of that car.